Bombardofficial/Deep-Miner-Multithreading/README.md

 # Deep-Miner
-A 2D Mining game using STL algorithms and methods.
+A 2D Mining game using STL algorithms and vector data structure.